 What is GLAMPING?

 Glamping, short for glamorous camping, is a form of camping but with a the comforts of home; all while enjoying nature, literally, right outside your door.

-In 2019, Kampgrounds of America (KOA) reported that nearly a third of North American travelers have taken a glamping trip.
-They claim that glamping frequency is highest among travelers who reside in the western U.S.
+- In 2019, Kampgrounds of America (KOA) reported nearly a third of North American travelers have taken a glamping trip.
+KOA claims that glamping frequency is highest among travelers who reside in the western U.S.

 These nontraditional camping alternatives may offer more comfortable mattresses, kitchenettes, private showers and bathrooms.
-And most have beautiful patio decks to enjoy your morning coffee alongside a lake or stream with glorious million dollar mountain views.
+And most have beautiful patio decks to enjoy your morning coffee alongside a lake or stream with million dollar mountain views.

-In other words, these type of Glamping experiences are a fun alternative to camping without waking up crippled from sleeping on the ground or getting dirt everywhere you don’t want it.
+In other words, these type of glamping experiences are a fun alternative to camping without waking up crippled from sleeping on the ground or getting dirt everywhere you don’t want it.

 So, where are these types of glamping experiences?
 Well, get your bags packed because we’re going to go on a little trip and see!

-Type of Glamping Experiences
+Types of Glamping Getaways

 Glamping styles vary.
 Typically, Glamps are sturdy shelters that protect you and your family from the elements yet still give you that camping ambiance.

-Campgrounds, RV parks and RV resorts have jumped on board in offering glamping experiences to traditional camping.
-While these glampgrounds still in the vicinity of those camping in tents and RVs, they are for those who want to share the same principle of peace.
+These so-called glampgrounds are still in the vicinity of those camping in tents and RVs.
+They are for those who want to share the same principle of peace.